 CEE AI Partner Network

-The Technische Universität Dresden is one of the top universities in Germany and Europe: strong in research and considered first-rate with respect to the range and the quality of the study programmes it offers, it is also closely interconnected with culture, business and society.
+The Dresden University of Technology is one of the top universities in Germany and Europe.
+It is strong in research and is considered first-rate with respect to the range and quality of its study programs.
+It is also closely interconnected with culture, business, and society.

-As a modern comprehensive, multi-discipline university and with its 18 faculties in five schools it has a broad and diverse scientific spectrum that only few other universities in Germany are able to match.
-The large campus family of the TU Dresden is comprised of 32,400 students and approximately 8,300 employees – among them 600 professors.
-With 121 degree courses the TU Dresden offers a full range of studies, as a basis for interdisciplinary learning and research.
+As a modern, comprehensive, multidisciplinary university with 17 faculties in five schools, it has a broad and diverse scientific spectrum that few other German universities can match.
+The TUD’s large campus community comprises 29,000 students and approximately 8,400 employees, including 600 professors.
+TU Dresden offers 121 degree programs, providing a foundation for interdisciplinary learning and research.

 Visit TU Dresden

-The Fraunhofer-Gesellschaft is the largest organisation for applied research in Europe.
-It conducts research under contract for industry, the service sector and public administration and also offers information and services.
-The association takes its name from Joseph von Fraunhofer (1787–1826), the illustrious Bavarian researcher, inventor and entrepreneur.
+The Fraunhofer Society is the largest organization for applied research in Europe.
+It conducts contract research for industry, the service sector, and public administration, and it offers information and services.
+The association is named after Joseph von Fraunhofer (1787–1826), an illustrious Bavarian researcher, inventor, and entrepreneur.

-Fraunhofer participates in international networks and organisations like the European Research Consortium for Informatics and Mathematics (ERCIM), the European Association of Research and Technology Organisations (EARTO), the Global Research Alliance (GRA) and the World Association of Industrial and Technological Research Organizations (WAITRO).
+The Fraunhofer Society participates in international networks and organizations, such as the European Research Consortium for Informatics and Mathematics (ERCIM), the European Association of Research and Technology Organizations (EARTO), the Global Research Alliance (GRA), and the World Association of Industrial and Technological Research Organizations (WAITRO).

 Visit Fraunhofer